 Leitai Han Tombs

-Thunder Platform Han Tomb is located in Thunder Platform Park, North Guanzhong Road Wuwei.
-Thunder Platform is a place for sacrifice offering to thunder god during the ancient times.
+Leitai Han Tomb is located in Leitai Park, North Guanzhong Road Wuwei.
+Leitai is a place for sacrifice offering to thunder god during the ancient times.
 Its name has been Derived from a Taoist Temple for Thunder Ancestor built on an earth platform about 10 metres high during the middle Ming Dynasty.
 In 1969, when digging tunnels for war preparedness the local farmers found a large brick-room tomb of later Eastern Han Dynasty.
+A total of two hundred and twenty one pieces of relics were unearthed from the tomb including gold, silver, cooper, iron, jade, bone, stone and pottery.
+Among them there are ninety-nine bronze figurines of honor guards that are exquisitely made, as well as the bronze horse-pulled chariot.

 The reason why this Han tomb is being famous in the world is that the bronze statue of Galloping Horse Treading on a Flying Swallow, a Chinese tourist symbol was unearthed here, and it is also the treasure of Gansu Museum.